mikaelabona/tavern/README.md

 ## 3. Example Output

 You can find the code for this portion of the exercise [here](https://github.com/mikaelabona/tavern/blob/main/question_bank.R).
+Please also see the output file to see the final categorizations/classifications [here](https://github.com/mikaelabona/tavern/blob/main/questions_final.csv).

 Questions table (excerpt):
 ```